GrigorySadovskiyxyz/etch-a-sketch/README.md

-This project is part of the The [Odin Project's]() curriculum created created with HTML, CSS and Vanilla JS.
+This project is part of the The [Odin Project's]() curriculum created with HTML, CSS and Vanilla JS.

 [Live Demo]() 👈